-- CHECK and FOREIGN KEY constraints are not supported. - VoltDB does not support AUTO\INCREMENT, the automatic incrementing of column values. - Each column has a maximum size of one megabyte and the total declared size of all of the columns in a table cannot exceed two megabytes.
-For VARCHAR columns where the length is specified in characters, the declared size is calculated as four bytes per character to allow for the longest potential UTF-8 string. - If you intend to use a column to partition a table, that column cannot contain null values.
-You must specify NOT NULL in the definition of the column or VoltDB issues an error when compiling the schema. - When you specify an index constraint, by default VoltDB creates a tree index.
-You can explicitly create a hash index by including the string "hash" as part of the index name.
-For example, the following declaration creates a hash index, Version\Hash\Idx, of three numeric columns.
+- CHECK and FOREIGN KEY constraints are not supported. - VoltDB does not support AUTO\INCREMENT, the automatic incrementing of column values. - A table can have up to 1024 columns.
+Each column has a maximum size of 1 megabyte and the total declared size of all of the columns in a table cannot exceed 2 megabytes.
+For VARCHAR columns where the length is specified in characters, the declared size is calculated as 4 bytes per character to allow for the longest potential UTF-8 string. - If you intend to use a column to partition a table, that column cannot contain null values.
+You must specify NOT NULL in the definition of the column or VoltDB issues an error when compiling the schema. - To specify an index either for an individual column or as a table constraint that is globally unique across the database, use the standard SQL keywords UNIQUE and PRIMARY KEY.
+However, for partitioned tables, VoltDB can only ensure uniqueness if the index includes the partitioning column.
+Otherwise, these keywords are not allowed.